ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldSpectralLineImaging.rst

    image constructed by Cmodel from the component catalogue generated by Selavy.

-Following this pre-processing, the resulting MS is imaged by the simager task, creating a set of spectral cubes.
-At this point, no mosaicking of these is done, but this will be added in a future version of the pipeline.
+Following this pre-processing, the resulting MS is imaged by either the simager task (the default), or the new imager, creating a set of spectral cubes.
+The new imager provides the ability to image in the barycentric reference frame, and allows (for efficiency purposes) the option of writing out multiple sub-cubes (each having a subset of the full range of channels).

 A final task can perform image-based continuum subtraction.
 This uses the *robust_contsub.py* script in the ACES directory to fit and